Franklin College Board of Trustees Executive Committee

 Alumna, Class of ’65

 Susan became a board member in 1997.
 She is the immediate past board chair, retiring from office in October 2013.
 She currently serves on the Investment, President’s, Trusteeship, Finance and Development committees.
 She is the fourth generation of her family to be involved with the leadership of Franklin College.
 Susan holds a bachelor’s degree in history from Franklin.
 She built a more than 25-year career in human resources management with The Chase Manhattan Bank in New York, including five years as human resources executive of the Asia-Pacific area, during which she resided in Hong Kong.
 Susan retired from Chase in 1997.
 In 1973, the college presented her with an Alumni Citation in recognition of her professional accomplishments.
-She resides in Fort Wayne, Ind.
+She resides in Fort Wayne, Indiana.

 John R. Dickerson